mosarhat/mosarhat/README.md

   <hr>
 </div>

-- To finish a Discord Bot that takes both DeepSeek API, and OpenAI API and uses it with my personal server.
 - Fix ReceiptPal.
 Add some more pages to make the Login/Logout more functional and smooth.
 - CISC332 Website using PHP and MySQL.